OTTBs and Ulcers: Why is this so common?

 Intense exercise

-Large quantity of grain-based diets
+Large quantity of grain-based diets or dense "meals"

 Signs and Symptoms of Gastric Ulcers